-Dilemma worsens because rulers are in deep slumber, and they are unready to realize that instead of terrorism, energy woes and economic hardships, the ultimate enemy of the state is none but the rotten education system that bases in learning parrot-fashion.
+Dilemma worsens because rulers are in deep slumber, and they are unready to realize that instead of terrorism, energy woes, and economic hardships, the ultimate enemy of the state is none but the rotten education system that bases on learning parrot-fashion.

 What to talk about others, the most urbanized cities where so-called quality education presumed to be excellent present a dismal picture.
-Approximately 41 percent in Lahore, 45 percent in Karachi, 50 percent in Islamabad and 30 percent primary students in Rawalpindi are unable to read and write simple sentences.
+Approximately 41 percent in Lahore, 45 percent in Karachi, 50 percent in Islamabad, and 30 percent in primary students in Rawalpindi are unable to read and write simple sentences.